dovetail-lab/fabric-operation/README.md

 ## Start CA server and generate crypto data

-Following steps use `docker-desktop` Kubernetes on Mac to start `fabric-ca` PODs and generate crypto data required by the sample network operated by 3 organizations, [orderer](./config/orderer.env), [org1](./config/org1.env), and [org2](./config/org1.env).
+Following steps use `Docker Desktop` Kubernetes on Mac to start `fabric-ca` PODs and generate crypto data required by the sample network operated by 3 organizations, [orderer](./config/orderer.env), [org1](./config/org1.env), and [org2](./config/org1.env).

 ```bash
 cd ../ca
 ./bootstrap.sh -o orderer -p org1 -p org2 -d
 ```

-The will create crypto data required to support 3 orderers and 2 peers each for `org1` and `org2` as defined in the org's configuration files.
+It will create crypto data required to support 3 orderers and 2 peers each for `org1` and `org2` as defined in the org's configuration files.
 You can edit the configuration files, e.g., [orderer.env](./config/orderer.env) if you want to use a different organization name, or run more orderer or peer nodes.
-The generated crypto data will be stored in the local folder `/path/to/dovetail-lab/fabric-operation/<org-name>`, or in a cloud file system, such as Amazon EFS, Azure Files, or GCP Filestore when the above script is executed in the bastion host of a cloud provider.
+The generated crypto data will be stored in the local folder `/path/to/dovetail-lab/fabric-operation/<org-name>`, or in a cloud file system, such as Amazon EFS, Azure Files, or GCP Filestore when the above script is executed on a bastion host of a cloud provider.

 ## Generate MSP definition and genesis block